Why do dogs lose their fur?

 - z.B.
 Labrador, Pinscher, Dobermann, American Staffordshire Terrier, Boxer, etc.

-- suitable: rubber brush, massage brush, wild boar bristles
+- Suitable: rubber brush, massage brush, wild boar bristle curry comb

 - unsuitable: metal brush